go-curses/ctk/README.md

 This project should not be used for any purpose other than intellectual curiosity.
-This status is reflected in the tagged versioning of this `trunk` branch, v0.1.x, ie: entirely experimental and unfinished in any sense of the word "done".
+This status is reflected in the tagged versioning of this `trunk` branch, v0.5.x, ie: still experimental and unfinished yet getting near the word "done".

 ## Getting Started